TechShivvy/factorial-masm/README.md

 ﻿# factorial-masm
+Factorial from 0 to 20 (decimal) using repeated BCD addition.
 - fact - code wo cmts
 - fact-w-cmts - code w cmts
 - I have also attached the O/P imgs.